tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/README.md

 In the dialog, select the SDKs you want to install and optionally click **Settings** to specify a few basic settings for each (described in more detail the below sections).
 Click **Configure** to start the installation process.

 Studio begins downloading and installing each SDK you selected, according to the settings you specified.
-In the case of iOS, Studio launches the App Store application installed on your Mac to the XCode download page.
+In the case of iOS, Studio launches the App Store application installed on your Mac to the Xcode download page.

 ### Android settings